Germany hardens line on Greece after talks collapse

 The warnings from Merkel’s conservatives were echoed by SPD leader Sigmar Gabriel, who warned in a column for Bild newspaper on Monday that patience with Greece was wearing thin.

 Gabriel has until now been generally sympathetic to Greece’s plight.
 An opinion poll on Friday showed a sharp increase in the number of Germans who want Greece to leave the euro zone.
-A narrow majority of 51 percent favor a “Grexit” according to the survey for ZDF television, while 70 percent are opposed to any more concessions for Athens.
+A narrow majority of 51 percent favour a “Grexit” according to the survey for ZDF television, while 70 percent are opposed to any more concessions for Athens.
+(Writing by Paul Carrel; Editing by Noah Barkin and Giles Elgood)